Global search

 More information regarding the GCO and costs in general is in the Funding Information Summary Statement

-Group members will never have to pay any legal costs out of their own pocket, whether or not you register or opt out
+Group members will never have to pay any legal costs out of their own pocket.

 If the class action is unsuccessful, Maurice Blackburn will cover any costs the Court may order against us, and group members will not be liable to pay any costs.